reactivedroid/TvFlix/README.md

 ### Static Code Analysis

-It also has Static Code Analysis tools integrated.
-Want to know more.
+TvMaze has Static Code Analysis tools like FindBugs, PMD and Checkstyle integrated.
+These tools help in finding potential bugs that would have been missed and help in making the codebase clean.
 Know more:
 [Static Code Analysis for Android Using FindBugs, PMD and CheckStyle](https://blog.mindorks.com/static-code-analysis-for-android-using-findbugs-pmd-and-checkstyle-3a2861834c6a)